ReinoutSchols/fullstack-open-part0-Submissions/README.md

 # fullstack-open-part0-Submissions
-My submissions for the full stack web development course from the university of Helsinki.
+My submissions for the full stack web development course from the university of Helsinki (part0).